baneraimed logo

 10:00-10:20

-Gaia AI Factory coordinator, Academic Computer Centre CYFRONET AGH (Poland)
+Acting Director, Academic Computer Centre CYFRONET AGH, Kraków (Poland)

 From idea to impact: Building the Gaia AI Factory in the medical AI ecosystem